yuanggeng/Bridging-dimensions/README.md

 5. Three environments contain the continuous control action space and images as input

 ## Prerequisites
+Use the command `pip install -r requirements.txt` to install the required Python packages.

 'pip install -r requirements.txt'

 I want to let you know that for cart pole case study we use gym 0.21.0 and for others, we apply gym 0.22.0.